edonkeycoin/gsbitcoinutils/README.md

 The script here isn't particularly original.
 Much of this info can be found by Google searching.
 But in case anyone finds it helpful, I'm including the formulas and scripts that I'm using for my BTC and LTC spreadsheets.

+## Upcoming changes

 Originally I tried using the API provided by blockchain.info, because I found a script example using their API.
 But I started getting errors indicating that the endpoint had been used too much, or something to that effect.
 So I switched to blockr.io and haven't had a problem.

-## Upcoming changes

-Lately blockr.io has been very slow, causing big delays when updating my spreadsheets.
+Lately though blockr.io has been very slow, causing big delays when updating my spreadsheets.
 Therefore I'm planning on testing blockchain.info again, but with an API key to get around the request limiter.

-If they provide me with a key, I'll create an version of the script that demonstrates their API (you'll have to obtain your own API key).
+To that end, I've requested an API key from blockchain.info.
+If they provide me with a key, I'll create an version of the script that demonstrates their API (you'll have to obtain your own API key to use this updated script).

 ## Installation